soukoku/ntwain/README.md

 * TransferReady - fired before a transfer occurs.
 You can cancel the current transfer or all subsequent transfers using the event object.
 * DataTransferred - fired after the transfer has occurred.
 The data available depends on what you've specified using the TWAIN API before starting the transfer.
-If using image native transfer, the event arg provides a quick GetNativeImageStream() method to convert the data to a System.IO.Stream for use in .net.
+If using native image transfer, the event arg provides a quick GetNativeImageStream() method to convert the data pointer to a System.IO.Stream for use in .net.
-* TransferError - fired when exceptions are encountered during during the transfer phase.
+* TransferError - fired when exceptions are encountered during the transfer phase.

 NOTE: do not try to close the source/session in the handler of these 3 events or unpredictable things will happen.
 Either let the scan run its course or cancel the scan using the flag in the TransferReady event arg.

-Once you've setup and opened the session, you can get available sources, pick one to use, and call Open() to start using it as the example below.
+Once you've setup and opened the session, you can get available sources, pick one to use, and call the Open() method of the data source to start using it as the example below:

 ```
 #!c#

 // choose and open the first source found
-// note that TwainSession implements IEnumerable<DataSource> so we can do this
+// note that TwainSession implements IEnumerable<DataSource> so we can use this extension method.
 DataSource myDS = session.FirstOrDefault();
 myDS.Open();